 Reverend Shayna Lester brought the movement to CIW with the conviction that the games would have an immensely positive impact.
-As her vision became a reality, the prison staff, volunteers and visitors bore witness to an incredibly transformative experience for the women.
+As her vision became a reality, the prison staff, volunteers and visitors witnessed an incredibly transformative experience for the women.

 Stories from the inmates

-A Jewish inmate of CIW named Tikvah had said, “The ten days of the Compassion Games have come to an end but the positive feelings will linger for months to come.
-The women of CIW recorded nearly 4,500 acts of kindness during the games.
+One inmate shared, “The eleven days of the Compassion Games have come to an end but the positive feelings will linger for months to come.
+The women of CIW recorded nearly 4,700 acts of kindness during the games.
 There were many compassionate acts of sharing food, listening without judgment, complimenting one another, hugs, and being available to help the elderly and disabled.
 A disabled woman reported she had multiple offers each day to take out her trash.
 Another “Compassionista” was observed standing at the front door of her housing unit applying sunscreen to women before they ventured out into the scorching sun.
 Mostly, there has been a shift in awareness of how compassion and acts of kindness can change attitudes and our living environment.”

 Another inmate said, “The Compassion Games allowed gang members or those who need to maintain an image to step outside of their “roles” and be kind to others without ridicule.
 One woman went to every window on the unit and cleaned the cobwebs from the outside of the windows (60 windows).
 This is big for someone in prison.
 Inmates are conditioned to pay for everything including acts of kindness.
 The games helped to break that cycle.
 This was an excellent learning experience for many. “